igrishaev/whew/README.md

 ~~~

 Pay attention that the `TimeoutException` instance has no message: the
-`(ex-message e)` form will return nil.
+`(ex-message e)` invocation will return nil.

-The macro acceps an arbitrary block of code as a default value for a future when
+The macro accepts an arbitrary block of code.
+The result becomes a value for a
-it breaches timeout:
+future when it breaches timeout:

 ~~~clojure
 @(-> ($/future